 What to Do if you are being Investigated?

 Knowing your rights when you are suspected of committing an offence is essential.
-Criminal investigations cannot simply be ignored until they go away, so it is important to know what steps you should take and actions you should avoid if you are being investigated.
+If someone is investigating you, it’s important to know what actions will turn up your guilt.

 If you are arrested or detained, ask why.

 You have the right to know why you are being arrested or detained, be searched reasonably, remain silent and speak to a lawyer.

 You must comply with all police requests, exceptions being refusing to speak about your case.
 Section 9 of the Canadian Charter of Rights and Freedoms protects persons from arbitrary detention.
 Detention includes physical constraint by police as well as psychological constraint.
 Psychological constraint involves situations where you feel you have no choice but to comply with police requests.

 Speak to a lawyer before speaking with the police.

 You do not need to answer any questions without first speaking with a lawyer.
 Anything you say can be used as evidence against you in court.
 Even if officers just want to chat and ask you a few questions, you have the right to remain silent.
 It is essential that you speak to a lawyer before agreeing to or admitting to anything.

 Do not obstruct an investigation or destroy evidence.

 If you lie to the police or are obstructive, they will accuse you of obstructing justice.
 Do not deny information either.
 It is better to remain silent than to intentionally or unintentionally obstruct an investigation.